 Finding the right time to reach out

 We all know how much time prospecting research can take.
-The Breeze Prospecting Agent tries to automate this by scanning your CRM data, website activity (like who’s viewing your pricing page), and even public info from company news or LinkedIn.
+The Breeze Prospecting Agent automates this by scanning your CRM data, website activity (like who’s viewing your pricing page), and even public info from company news or LinkedIn.

 It’s also great at "signal detection."
 This just means it looks for triggers that suggest a prospect might be ready to talk.
-That could be a key person changing jobs at a target company, a fresh round of funding, or a contact suddenly binge-reading your blog.
-When it spots a a signal, it gives your reps a nudge, taking the guesswork out of timing your outreach.
+That could be a key person changing jobs at a target company, a fresh round of funding, or a contact suddenly visiting your blog.
+When it spots a signal, it gives your reps a nudge, making the timing of your outreach more effective.

 Writing emails that don't sound robotic